Aquanty/rtd-hgs/docs/source/index.rst

 #. **z(i), i=1,nz** Nodal :math:`z`-coordinates [L].

-Generates a grid for a rectangular domain made up of variably-sized blocks.
+| Generates a grid for a rectangular domain made up of variably-sized
+  blocks.
 It is almost identical to the Generate uniform blocks instruction except that instead of entering a domain length in each direction we enter a list of coordinates, which are each used to define the position of a plane of nodes along that axis.
 The structure **x(i), i=1,nx** is called an implied do and means that you must supply **nx** values for the array **xi**.
 One or more values can be entered per line until the read statement is satisfied, then a new line should be started for the next read statement.
 Note that the line length is limited by 3000 characters in any input instructions and thus, use additional lines for **x(i), y(i), z(i)** should your input exceed this limit.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Generate variable prisms
+| **Generate variable prisms**

-Generates a grid for a rectangular domain made up of variably-sized prisms.
+| Generates a grid for a rectangular domain made up of variably-sized
+  prisms.
 Requires identical input to the routine Generate variable blocks described above.
 In this case though, instead of generating block elements, this instruction generates prism elements by subdividing each block into two prism elements.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 .. _sec:gen_blocks_interactive: